The Dandy Warhols: Thirteen Tales from Urban Bohemia Live at the Wonder, Distortland and Why You So Crazy (2014–present)

 On January 28, 2014, The Dandy Warhols announced plans to release their first live album, which was recorded at The Wonder Ballroom during the band's thirteenth anniversary tour of Thirteen Tales from Urban Bohemia.
 The album, entitled Thirteen Tales from Urban Bohemia Live at the Wonder, was released on March 25, 2014.

 The band released the single "Chauncey P vs. All the Girls in London" in March 2015.

 On January 29, 2016, the band announced their ninth studio album, Distortland.
 It was their first release for Dine Alone Records.
 It was released on April 8, 2016, in time for their promotional tour starting in the United States.
 The track "You Are Killing Me" was released as a single.
 A music video was produced featuring noted Warhol superstar Joe Dallesandro.

 On February 11, 2017, the band released a new single, "Thick Girls Knock Me Out (Richard Starkey)", to streaming services.
 The band has returned to the studio after the end of the promotional tour for Distortland and intends to spend the rest of the year recording new material.

 On October 12, 2018 The Dandy Warhols released a collaboration with Logan Lynn titled “Like Before”, which appeared on Lynn’s multi-media double album My Movie Star, produced by Jay Mohr.
 On October 24, 2018, the band released a new single, "Forever", to streaming services.
 This is the first single off their 10th studio album, released in January 2019, titled Why You So Crazy.
 Two more singles preceded its release, "Be Alright" and "Motor City Steel".
 During the same month, the band started their 25th anniversary tour with a string of dates in Europe & UK.

+In May 2023, the (digital) EP "The Wreck of the Edmund Fitzgerald" was released.
+The title track, originally written by Gordon Lightfoot, was a leftover for the 2004 Black Album sessions.
+The other two tracks, Untitled 1 and Alien, remained unreleased at the time.

+IWNSLY is the title of the track released in July 2023.
+The song is a collaboration with Debbie Harry and NALA.